UPCOPY

 PURPOSE

-A second use is to provide the program a list of files to copy to a new destination.
+The user can also provide the program a list of files to copy to a new destination.
 This option (-S) is especially useful when doing some sort of update and you have a known list of files that need to be copied, and a destination root path for all of them to go to.
+Those in e-discovery will also find this valuable, when a list of files is obtained (by whatever forensic program you choose), and you must copy them to a drive for delivery to a client.
 Those using the Hashkeeper program will find this especially useful.

 It can be used to copy files only newer than certain number of days old, or all newer files regardless of age.
 It can be set to only copy those files that already exist, thus not adding superfluous files to the destination.